mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [May 29, 2026]
+# Today's Tutorial [May 30, 2026]
-## Lesson 199: Pico Hacking Course (Part 16 - Hacking double)
+## Lesson 200: Pico Hacking Course (Part 17 - "ABSOLUTE POWER CORRUPTS ABSOLUTELY!", The Tragic Tale Of Input...)
-In this lesson we will discuss hacking the double data type.
+In this lesson we will discuss the concept of proper input handling.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.